 And the city is also a good travel base to explore more than just the Grand Canyon.
 From the city it’s about two hours to great places to visit in Northern Arizona.
 See the ultimate Southwestern desert road trip itinerary for more spots to discover in Northern Arizona and Southern Utah.

-Flagstaff is a great town to stay in near Grand Canyon South Rim if you travel through in either direction, prefer a larger town or simply want a base to discover more of the surrounding areas than the Grand Canyon.
+Flagstaff is a great town to stay in near Grand Canyon South Rim if you travel through in either direction, prefer a larger town, look for budget-friendliness or simply want a base to discover more of the surrounding areas than the Grand Canyon.

 - Driving time: ≈ 1.5 hours